basin-genesis-hub/bgh_atlas_/README.md

 * A descriptive close caption for the fig/tables/animations listed above

+# How to upload your model to the BGH atlas?

-# Prepare your .md file in the text editor of your choice following the template XXX
+Prepare your .md file in the text editor of your choice following the template XXX

-Download the repo by typing the following command in the terminal git clone https://github.com/basin-genesis-hub/bgh_atlas.git
+Download this repo into your computer by typing the following command in the terminal git clone https://github.com/basin-genesis-hub/bgh_atlas.git

 You should now have a directory in your computer called bgh_atlas